Navdevl/turbohustle/content/blog/engine-braking---good-or-bad.md

 #### 3. Throttle Opening

 A Variable engine braking is possible by controlling the amount butterfly valve opening after letting off the throttle completely.
-So by increasing the opening angle the effect of engine braking can be decreased.
+So by increasing the opening angle the effect of engine braking can be limited.

 ### Good Things First